J. J. Abrams's unrealized projects: Untitled Aline Brosh-McKenna/Simon Kinberg film

-500 Rads film
+500 Rads

-On 4 November 2009, it was reported that Abrams and Bad Robot Productions would produce 500 Rads, aka an "Absorbed Radiation Dose," from a Jeff Pinkner script.
+On November 4, 2009, it was reported that Abrams and Bad Robot Productions would produce 500 Rads, a.k.a. an Absorbed Radiation Dose, from a Jeff Pinkner script.
 Since then, there have been no further developments.

-Micronauts (film)
+Micronauts

 On November 6, 2009, it was reported that Abrams and Bad Robot Productions would produce a film based on the Micronauts toy line.
 On October 23, 2015, Tom Wheeler submitted a Micronauts draft to Paramount and Bad Robot.
 This iteration of the project is unrelated to the Hasbro Cinematic Universe.